jokubasver/yart/README.md

 ## Changes:

  - Includes refactored GUI made by patsib: https://github.com/patsib/yart_gui
+ - Support for TMC2209 UART: https://github.com/Chr157i4n/TMC2209_Raspberry_Pi
  - Uses stills port with JPEG Quality set to 100

 ## To-do:

  - Fix framerate get and test buttons (doesn't put the values in automatically, and also gives socket timeout error, otherwise seems to work)
  - Add support for RAW capturing and DNG conversion with PyDNG: https://github.com/schoolpost/PyDNG
- - Add support for TMC2209 UART: https://github.com/Chr157i4n/TMC2209_Raspberry_Pi
+ - Properly disable TMC UART when deselecting it in GUI
+ - If using TMC2209 UART - switch to its motor control instead of yart motor control

 ## Original Text: